The views expressed by the host on this program documented to be almost always right 99.3% of the time.

 Masawi was arrested in Minnesota at a time when the military commission system did not yet exist.

-Unlike Khalid Sheikh Mohammed and his boys, Massawi wasn't captured in wartime outside the U.S. and detained outside the U.S. at a time when a military commission system had been implemented.
+Unlike Khalid Sheikh Mohammed and his boys, Masawi wasn't captured in wartime outside the U.S. and detained outside the U.S. at a time when a military commission system had been implemented.

-So there are there are enough similarities here, but a significant number of differences too, but enough similarities here to really uh give us great pause over this.
+So there are enough similarities here, but a significant number of differences too, but enough similarities here to really, I mean, give us great pause over this.

-We've looked at it, and I think uh it was a fair thing we're gonna bring these guys to trial on our system and prove all this.
+I think it was a fair thing we're going to bring these guys to trial in our system and prove all this.

 A top Senate Republican on Wednesday accused General Holder of making bad history in his decision to send Khalid Sheikh Mohammed to New York for trial in a civilian court.

-Senator Lindsay Gramnesty raised concerns that Holder was imperiling national security by determining that wartime combatants, potentially even Osama bin Laden, might be sent to the criminal system.
+Senator Lindsey Gramnesty raised concerns that Holder was imperiling national security by determining that wartime combatants, potentially even Osama bin Laden, might be sent in a criminal system.

 We're making bad history here, Gramnesty said.